mozilla-ai/lm-buddy/README.md

 ### Minimum Python version

-LM Buddy is intended to be executed remotely on a Ray compute cluster.
+LM Buddy is intended to be executed in production on a Ray cluster (see section below on [Ray job submission](#ray-job-submission)).
 Currently, we are utilizing Ray clusters running Python 3.10.8.
 In order to avoid dependency/syntax errors when executing LM Buddy on Ray, installation of this package requires Python between `[3.10, 3.11)`.